DiceHoldingsInc/DynamoDIH/README.md

 **Syntax:** ``nameMap[Unique-Name]="[key],[value]"``

-in the Dynamo query syntax. "year" is a reserved word, so if you want to use "year" in a projection:
+in the Dynamo query syntax. "year" is a reserved word, so if you want to use the dynamo field named "year" in a projection:
 ```xml
 <entity processor="com.dhi.solr.dataimporthandler.DynamoEntityProcessor"
         projectionExpression="#yr"